miriamdong/gmedchain/radish34/README.md

 4. Running tests
    - In some cases, while running the test suite `npm run test` there could be a socket hang up error.
 This is potentially due to race conditions across the different containers for the API services.
 To resolve this issue run `docker-compose restart api-buyer api-supplier1 api-supplier2` to get rid of errors while running the test suite.

 1. Check health of the containers.
-Running `docker ps` will show all the containers for the Radish34 demo and if they are healthy or not.
+Running `docker ps` will show all the containers for the GMedChain platform demo and if they are healthy or not.
 To inspect the health check results of a container run the following `docker inspect --format='{{json .State.Health}}' your-container-name`

 ### Front-end Environment